-(Approved by AICTE, Permanently Affiliated to JNTUH, and Accredited by NAAC with 'A' Grade, ISO-Certified) Cheeryal (V), Keesara (M), Medchal Dist., Telangana - 501 301
+(Approved by AICTE, Permanently Affiliated to JNTUH, Accredited by NAAC with 'A+') Cheeryal (V), Keesara (M), Medchal Dist., Telangana - 501 301

-- credits shall be taken into account for the calculation of "the final CGPA" (at the end of undergraduate programme), and shall be indicated in the grade card issued at the end of IV-year II semester. - 7.5 A student eligible to appear in the Semester End Examination in any course(s), but absent for it or failed (thereby failing to secure 'C' Grade or above), may reappear for that course(s) at the supplementary examination as and when conducted.
-In such cases, his Internal Marks (CIE) assessed earlier for that course(s) shall be carried over, and added to the marks he obtains in the supplementary examination, for evaluating his performance in that course(s). - 7.6 A student detained in a semester due to shortage of attendance may be readmitted in the same semester in the next academic year for fulfillment of academic requirements.
-The academic regulations under which a student has been readmitted shall be applicable.
-However, no grade allotments or SGPA/ CGPA calculations will be done for the entire semester in which the student has been detained. - 7.7 A student detained due to lack of credits, shall be promoted to the next academic year only after acquiring the required credits as per the regulations last studied under.
-Upon readmission the academic regulations under which the student has been readmitted shall be applicable to him.

-8 Evaluation - Distribution and Weightage of Marks

-- 8.1 The performance of a student in each semester shall be evaluated course-wise (irrespective of credits assigned) with a maximum of 100 marks for all types of course(s), namely, theory, drawing, practicals, Internship, Mini-Project, Project Seminar, Project, Technical seminar, Activity Oriented (Non-Laboratory) courses etc., and their evaluation is as follows: - 8.1.1 Theory, practical, drawing and Project course(s) shall be evaluated based on 30% CIE (Continuous Internal Evaluation) and 70% SEE (Semester End Examination) - 8.1.2 Internship/ Mini-project/ Project Seminar / Technical seminar/ Activity Oriented (Non-Laboratory) courses shall be evaluated internally by the Department Evaluation Committee.

-Note: A letter grade corresponding to the % marks obtained shall be given for all course(s) as mentioned in section 9.2.
+- 7.5 If a student registers for 'extra Courses' (in the parent department or other departments/branches of Engg.) other than those listed Courses totaling to 160 credits as specified in the course structure of his department, the performances in those 'extra Courses' (although evaluated and graded using the same procedure as that of the required 160 credits) will not be considered while calculating the SGPA and CGPA.
+For such 'extra Courses' registered, percentage of marks and letter grade alone will be indicated in the grade card / marks memo as a performance measure, subject to completion of the attendance and academic requirements as stated in regulations Items 6 and 7.1 7.4 above. - 7.6 A student eligible to appear in the semester end examination for any course, but absent from it or failed (thereby failing to secure 'C' grade or above) may reappear for that subject/ course in the supplementary examination as and when conducted.
+In such cases, internal marks (CIE) assessed earlier for that course will be carried over, and added to the marks to be obtained in the SEE supplementary examination for evaluating performance in that Course. - 7.7 A student detained in a semester due to shortage of attendance may be re-admitted in the same semester in the next academic year for fulfillment of academic requirements.
+The academic regulations under which a student has been re-admitted shall be applicable.
+Further, no grade allotments or SGPA/ CGPA calculations will be done for the entire semester in which the student has been detained. - 7.8 A student detained due to lack of credits, shall be promoted to the next academic year only after acquiring the required number of academic credits.
+The academic regulations under which the student has been readmitted shall be applicable to him. - 8 Evaluation Distribution and Weightage of Marks - 8.1 The performance of a student in each semester shall be evaluated course-wise (irrespective of credits assigned) with a maximum of 100 marks for all types of course(s), namely, theory, drawing, practicals, Internship, Mini-Project, Project Seminar, Project, Technical seminar, Activity Oriented (Non-Laboratory) courses etc., and their evaluation is as follows: - Theory, practical, drawing and Project course(s) shall be evaluated based on 40 marks CIE (Continuous Internal Evaluation) and 60 marks SEE (Semester End Examination) - Internship/ Mini-project/ Project Seminar / Technical seminar/ Activity Oriented (Non-Laboratory) courses shall be evaluated internally by the Department Evaluation Committee. - Note: A letter grade corresponding to the % marks obtained shall be given for all course(s) as mentioned in section 9.2.